wharfkit/website/src/lib/docs/AccountKit/BalanceMethod.md

 ## Options

-The balance method can accept up to two optional parameters:

 - `contract`: The contract of the token balance that is being retrieved.
 Defaults to the system token contract.
 - `symbol`: The symbol of the token balance that is being retrieved.
 Defaults to the system token symbol.

 ## Return Value

-The balance method returns an instance of the [Asset](/docs/antelope/asset) class, representing the balance of the queried token.
+The balance method returns an instance of the [Asset](/docs/antelope/asset) class.